Belgium–Luxembourg relations: Cultural relations

 Cultural relations between Belgium and Luxembourg are characterized by shared traditions, dynastic ties, and close personal exchanges.
 Both neighboring countries share language areas—French is the official language in Belgium and Luxembourg, and German is also spoken in Luxembourg and eastern Belgium—which facilitates cultural dialogue.
 The dynastic ties between the monarchies strengthen the special closeness: in 1953, Grand Duke Jean married Belgian Princess Joséphine-Charlotte, the eldest daughter of King Leopold III.
 The marriage of the Luxembourgish Hereditary Grand Duke Guillaume to the Belgian Countess Stéphanie de Lannoy in October 2012 was also considered a symbolic event for both countries.
 Close family ties between the royal families and many citizens of both countries strengthen mutual trust.
 In 2018, for example, around 20,000 Belgian citizens live in Luxembourg, while conversely, numerous Luxembourgers are involved in Belgium for professional and private reasons.
 Luxembourgers also like to visit Belgian beaches, while many Belgians go hiking in Luxembourg's forests.

+International organizations

+Both countries are founding members of the European Union, NATO, the Council of Europe, the OSCE, and the United Nations.